iamryan465-ctrl/CIS-Project-Ambient-light-guide-project/README.md

 # CIS-Project-Ambient-light-guide-project
-CIS Project | Ambient light guide project
+CIS Project | This is a Ambient light guide/Architecture website for CIS300 Project Assignments.